aaron218/Aquarius/README.md

 # Aquarius
-mini and smart HttpServer (cover http2 and optimised for RESTful)
+mini and smart customization HttpServer (cover http2 and optimised for RESTful)